 Government grants receivable are recognised as income over the periods necessary to match them with the related costs which they are intended to compensate, on a systematic basis.
-Government grants relating to expenses are deducted from the related expenses, with the exception of government cash grant related to rental rebates for the lease of leasehold land which are recognised in "other income" as government grant.
+Government grants relating to expenses are deducted from the related expenses.

 Government grants relating to assets, including non-monetary grants at fair value, are presented in the balance sheets by deducting the grant in arriving at the carrying value of the asset recognised in "property, plant and equipment".